[Proven Guide] How to Reset Disabled iPad

 - Method 2.
 How Do I Reset My Disabled iPad to Factory Settings without the Passcode or Computer?

 - Method 3.
 Reset a Disabled iPad Using iTunes

 - Method 4.
 Reset a Disabled iPad Using iCloud

 Method 1.
-Reset Disabled iPad without iTunes
+How to Reset Disabled iPad to Factory Settings without iTunes?

 While most users run to the iTunes app to fix any issues, they face with their iOS-based devices, there are some methods that let you reset disabled iPad without iTunes.
 You don't always need the iTunes app to perform operations on your device as there are now several other and equally useful software available in the market.